nartallax/cardboard/README.md

 let myInput = (props: MyInputProps) => {
 	// for sake of simplicity we will omit all the implementation details around DOM manipulation

-	// to get value of the box we just call it without arguments let currentValue = props.value()
+	// to get value of the box we can use .get() method: let currentValue = props.value.get()

 	setTimeout(() => {
 		// here we emulate user input.
 		// in real world it will be an event handler, but this is simplified example
-		// when we want to update value of the box - we call it with some value props.value(currentValue + " is changed")
+		// when we want to update value of the box - we call .set() method on it: props.value.set(currentValue + " is changed")
 	}, 1000)

 	// here we subscribe to changes in the value,
-	// because we want to update value of our input each time its value is changed let unsubscribe = props.value.subscribe(newValue => {
+	// because we want to update value of our input each time its value is changed props.value.subscribe(newValue => {
 		// in real life you probably want to set input's value or something like that console.log("The value is updated!
 Now it is " + newValue) })

-	// note that you need to call `unsubscribe` when input is destroyed
+	// note that you need to call .unsubscribe() when input is destroyed
 	// if you don't - input will live as long as the box lives, which is a memory leak
 	// how exactly would you do this - is up to you and is not covered by this library }